WWPOL/valorant-discord-bot/BRAINSTORMING.md

 - Help place users onto teams
 - Automatically move teams to different voice channels
 - Record scores of completed games
+- If a match has been running for a day after it was supposed to take place then PM the user who created it asking if they want to close the plan

 # Commands
 `@bot register [@<user>] <riot ID>`